wberdanier/freefermions/README.md

 Also included are a set of methods for simulating Majorana chains, i.e. systems of Majorana fermions in one dimension.
 The quantum Ising model directly maps onto such a chain, for example, via a Jordan-Wigner transformation.

 For strongly disordered systems, one must take great care with numerical precision issues (see https://arxiv.org/abs/1803.00019); also included is an arbitrary-precision implementation in C++.
 This implementation relies on two other libraries: Eigen (https://github.com/PX4/eigen), and the MPFR C++ interface (http://www.holoborodko.com/pavel/mpfr/), which allows for arbitrary precision linear algebra.
+Please download these libraries from their respective sources.

 Please enjoy the power of simulating quantum systems of several thousand sites, and let me know of any bugs you encounter.